Ramco Cements FY26 net profit rises 66% to ₹694 crore

 *this image is generated using AI for illustrative purposes only.

-[Ramco Cements](ramco cements) has announced its standalone audited financial results for the fiscal year ended March 31, 2026, reporting a strong full-year and quarterly performance.
-The company's net profit for the year rose to ₹694 crore, compared to ₹417 crore in the previous year — a growth of 66%.
-This was supported by a 6% increase in net revenue, which reached ₹9,056 crore, up from ₹8,539 crore in FY25.
+[Ramco Cements](ramco cements) has reported its standalone audited financial results for the fiscal year ended March 31, 2026, recording a 66% increase in net profit to ₹694 crore from ₹417 crore in the previous year.
+This growth was supported by a 6% rise in net revenue to ₹9,056 crore, up from ₹8,539 crore in FY25.
 The Board of Directors has recommended a dividend of ₹2.50 per equity share of Re.1/- each for the financial year 2025-26, subject to shareholder approval.

 Q4 Standalone Performance